The best spots for outdoor dining in Dublin

 Enjoy outdoor dining on the water at La Peniche, a restored classic cargo barge moored on Dublin’s Grand Canal.
 This expansive vessel is big enough to host wedding parties as well as a casual lunch.
 Try the three-bean ragout or fillet of seabass and Bailey’s crème brûlée for dessert.
 Sit back and relax as the barge sails on and you watch the sun go down on the canal.

-Travelling the length of the Phoenix Park wall you will find The Hole in the Wall.
-Formally a medieval inn now they mix tradition with tomorrow, serving a range of filling tapas.
+Travelling the length of the Phoenix Park wall, you will find The Hole in the Wall.
+Formally a medieval inn, now they mix tradition with tomorrow, serving a range of filling tapas.
 The chef whips up tempura prawns and rustic potatoes, whilst you tuck into them on the benches outside the pub.
 Generous main course dishes include salmon, chicken supreme and vegan risotto.
 The venue’s burgers are another favourite.
 Bring your appetite as they are stacked high with a choice of delicious fillings.

 Temple Bar’s Vintage Cocktail Club is a throwback to the roaring 1920s.
 The candles burn low in this atmospheric bar, with antique furniture to settle on and vintage trinkets nestled beside the cocktail menu.
 Lean into the Parisian bohemian spirit with an Absinthe Minded cocktail or a classic martini.
 Top it all off with a charcuterie board or chilli prawn bruschetta.
 Let your inner Bright Young Thing shine.

 Refuel at Brother Hubbard, which has three locations each with great outdoor dining options.
 Their ethos is to bring nourishment and pleasure to their diners, serving up hearty food at its finest.
-Catering to vegan, vegetarian and gluten free diners, try the Middle Eastern Feast for the perfect sharing platter.
-Choose baba ghanoush, beef and lamb koftas or seafood stew and finish sweetly with burnt Basque cheesecake.
+Catering to vegan, vegetarian and gluten free patrons, try the Middle Eastern Feast for the perfect sharing platter.
+Choose baba ghanoush, beef and lamb koftas or seafood stew, and finish sweetly with burnt Basque cheesecake.

 Tucked away at the corner of Jervis Street and Mary Street stands The Church Bar and Restaurant.
-This restored 17th century church is complete with stained glass windows and organ still in place, giving the restaurant a unique twist.
+This restored 17th Century church is complete with stained glass windows and organ still in place, giving the restaurant a unique twist.
 As a hearty gastropub, expect the grub to include deep-fried calamari, chicken wings and a buttermilk chicken burger.
 They have a great cocktail list and a huge outdoor space, ideal for a well earned pitstop after a hard day’s shopping in the capital.

 For a cruise liner dining experience without ever leaving the shore, head to Aqua in Howth.
 Take in striking views of Howth Harbour, Portmarnock and Malahide as you dine.
 Then, fill your belly with fresh seafood like piri-piri prawns and roaring bay mussels.
 The kitchen works with an allotment on Howth Hill and aims to grow as many of their own ingredients as possible.